 - To ensure that the Academy has adequate arrangements in place for reporting accidents.

-- To receive the report of the Academy’s health and safety committee.
+- To review and act on the reports of the Academy’s health and safety committee and Designated Safeguarding Officer.

-- To carry out any other duties as may be occasionally required by the Board.
+- To carry out any other duties as may be occasionally required by the Board or Chairs of Academy Council sub-committee.

 |REGISTER OF PECUNIARY INTERESTS AND ATTENDANCE FOR THE YEAR 2015/16|